foxdonut/meiosis/wiki/lessons/04-Routing-A-Navigation-Without-Routes.md

 ## Routing - Navigation Without Routes

-In this part of the Meiosis tutorial, we will look at routing.
+In this part of the Meiosis Wiki, we will look at routing.
 We'll use the simple page navigation example shown below.

 ![Routing](routing-example.gif)